 At least that seems to be what my research is about.
 If you look at the EagleEyes Turning Point video above, you can see that on another, and more important, level my research is about allowing people with very severe disabilities, people who are so locked in that people treat them as objects, as non-humans, to show their humanity and be fully accepted as fellow human beings.

 The second major technology we developed is Camera Mouse, a program that uses a webcam to allow control of the computer by tracking small movements of the head.
 Camera Mouse is available for free download at cameramouse.org.
-Here is a video on Camera Mouse.
 Camera Mouse use has increased dramatically since the free program was made available in June 2007.
 One copy per minute.
-Over 1,500,000 copies of Camera Mouse have been downloaded.
+Over 1,800,000 copies of Camera Mouse have been downloaded.

 A free onscreen keyboard program for use with Camera Mouse is available at midastouch.org.
 A free two-level onscreen keyboard program for use with Camera Mouse and EagleEyes is available at staggeredspeech.org.
 The Staggered Speech program is based on the spelling method developed by Rick Hoyt and his brother.

 For the past several years Adam Brasel, of the Marketing Department, and I have been examining aspects of new media using the eye tracker and other experimental techniques.
 Adam and I have formed the Marketing Interfaces Lab at BC.

 Spring semester 2004 I was a Visiting Professor at the Media Lab at MIT, where I did some work on design.